akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ### More custom searching

-The easiest way of using ElasticSearch-source, is to just specify the query-param.
+The easiest way of using Elasticsearch-source, is to just specify the query-param.
 Sometimes you need more control, like specifying which fields to return and so on.
 In such cases you can instead use 'searchParams' instead:

 Scala